VTRANS, Virginia’s Transportation PlanGrowth and Accessibility Planning, Technical Assistance Program

 Have more VTrans questions?
 Find answers on our FAQ page.

-VTrans is multimodal.
-That means it includes the following modes of transportation:
+VTrans is multimodal and includes the following modes of transportation:

 • Highways